Alfred Haywood (merchant)

-Alfred Haywood (10 November 1817 – 8 December 1893) was an English merchant and public servant in Savannah, Georgia, United States, where he lived for almost fifty years.
+Alfred Haywood (10 November 1817 – 8 December 1893) was an English merchant and public servant in Savannah, Georgia, where he lived for almost fifty years.
 He served on Savannah's city council for several years, and was the city's acting mayor for a period.

 Life and career

-Haywood was born on 10 November 1817 in Oxford, Oxfordshire, to Ebenezer and Elizabeth Haywood.
+Haywood was born in 1817 in Oxford, England, to Ebenezer and Elizabeth Haywood.

 He married for the first time, to Ireland native Mary Fagan, on 2 February 1834.
 They emigrated to New York shortly afterwards where they lived with Alfred's father.
 His brother, Ebenezer, had also moved there with his wife Sophia.

 Alfred and Mary had two children, Margaret (born 1835) and Ebenezer (1837), before relocating to Savannah, Georgia, in 1845.
 His brother, Joseph, was already living there but died four years before their arrival.

 Haywood began in the grocery trade, before forming a partnership in the ice business with Charles O. Gage of Massachusetts.
 Their business was very successful, but the outbreak of the Civil War caused the suspension of ice shipments from the north, and the partnership was dissolved in 1862.

 Mary died in 1852 at the age of 40, and his son died five years later, from injuries sustained in a buggy accident.

 His daughter died in 1859.
 The same year, on 25 August, he remarried, to Georgianna (Georgia) Helen Trenholm, of Beaufort, South Carolina, with whom he had six more children: Anna Josephine (born 1862), Jane Chennel (1863), William Alfred (1864), George Trenholm (1868), Sarah Oxford (1870) and Harry Oxford (1872).
 Sarah died in July 1871, aged about eighteen months.
 Georgianna died while in New York City on 1 June 1877, aged around 45.

 During the war, "though of foreign birth, he warmly recognized the justice of the Southern cause, and gave it his loyal and devoted allegiance, and personal service."

 In 1865, Haywood went into the brick-making business with Adrian V. LaRoche.
 It lasted two years, with the brickyard being sold in 1867.